28 September – 04 October 2019 Boston, MA

-The event is co-organized by the AMS Committee on Satellite Meteorology, Oceanography, and Climatology, EUMETSAT, and NOAA and hosted by the American Meteorological Society.
+The event was co-organized by the AMS Committee on Satellite Meteorology, Oceanography, and Climatology, EUMETSAT, and NOAA and hosted by the American Meteorological Society.

-There are several sponsorship opportunities available at the 2019 Joint Satellite Conference.
-View the sponsorship brochure here.
+There were several sponsorship opportunities available at the 2019 Joint Satellite Conference.
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact Adam Kelly at email@example.com..